 Made up of Aboriginal and Torres Strait Islander leaders in the ACT community, the committee provides advice and guidance on training needs from industry and the community for Aboriginal and Torres Strait Islander peoples.
-It also provides recommendations on how CIT Yurauna Centre and CIT can better respond to these needs.
+It also provides recommendations on how CIT Yurauna and CIT can better respond to these needs.

 Aunty Agnes Shea OAM

 Aunty Agnes Shea is a Senior Elder of the Ngunnawal people, born at Hollywood Mission Yass, on the traditional lands of her Ngunnawal ancestors.
 She is a strong voice for Aboriginal people and her community, including as a founding member of the United Ngunnawal Elders Council.